Marrow Matters - Bone Marrow Transplant - Aplastic Anemia

 steroids

-Prednisone, one of the most commonly known steroids, and other steroids are used in the treatment of Aplastic Anemia, as well as many other diseases.
+Prednisone, one of the most commonly known steroids and one used in the treatment of Aplastic Anemia, as well as many other diseases such as Graft-versus-Host Disease.

 Full-body Radiation